-Under FRS 117, insurance contracts held are eligible for application of the PAA model.
 The PAA is an optional simplified measurement model in FRS 117 that is available for insurance and reinsurance contracts that meet the eligibility criteria.

-The Company's insurance contracts issued are all eligible for application of the PAA model although the coverage period of each contract within the portfolio of insurance contracts is more than one year, given the measurement is not materially from that under the general measurement model.
+The Company's insurance contract issued is automatically eligible for application of the PAA model as the coverage period of the contract within the portfolio of insurance contract is within a year.